Linear time encodable binary code achieving GV bound with linear time encodable dual achieving GV bound: Bounding : vectors with weight near boundary of weight range before last round of encoding

 Our goal in this section is to bound $(*)$: the expected number of low weight codewords which entered the final round of the encoding with a weight very close to the endpoints of the weight range.
 We need to do this for both $R(AD)^m$ and $R(AD)^m$ codes.
 The section is structured as follows.
 First, just below, we give an overview of the proof where we bound $(*)$ for either code, making use of a number of lemmas that we prove later.
 Second, we prove a number of useful inequalities involving $p_A$ and $p_D$ which will be needed.
 Third, we prove \Cref{lem:low_weight_da} and \Cref{lem:middle_weight_da} which we use in the prove bounding $(*)$ for $R(DA)^m$ codes.
 Fourth, we prove \Cref{lem:low_weight_ad}, \Cref{lem:middle_weight_1_ad} and \Cref{lem:middle_weight_2_ad}, which are likewise used in the proof bounding $(*)$ for $R(AD)^m$ codes.

-\paragraph{Notation.} In this section, unlike in previous sections, weight by default refers to \emph{absolute} weight, i.e., the number of nonzero coordinates in the vector.
+Recall that in this section, unlike in previous sections, weight by default refers to \emph{absolute} weight, i.e., the number of nonzero coordinates in the vector.
 For the fraction of nonzero entries, we will use \emph{relative} weight.